Shalomka/elpako/README.md

 Elpako is an unoficial wrapper around Elpako API, providing a simple way to upload and digitaly sign documents.
-Elpako library is a wrapper around their API written in Dart.

 I strongly recommend using this on the server side with some of the Dart backend servers already available.